Clarence Bass: Early life and education

+Bass described his own diet as lacto-ovo-pescetarian.

 Career

 Bass began his professional career as a lawyer practicing in Albuquerque.
 During his time as an attorney, he became prominent in the world of fitness and retired from the legal field in 1994 to concentrate on health and fitness full-time.
 While also working full-time as a lawyer, Bass entered numerous bodybuilding competitions and won numerous awards.

 Bass entered his first bodybuilding competition in 1976.
 A year later in 1977, he measured a body fat percentage of 2.4%, measured using hydrostatic weighing at Lovelace Medical Center.
 His first successful competition was at the New Mexico Bodybuilding Championship in 1978, taking home the awards for "Best Legs" and "Most Muscular".
 The same year he began competing in the national Past 40 competitions, winning the AAU Past 40 Mr. America, short class.
 The next year he won his class in the AAU Past 40 Mr. USA, along with the overall awards for Best Legs, Best Abdominals, and Most Muscular Man.
 His final year of competition came in 1980, again competing in the Past 40 Mr. America.
 He placed 2nd in the middleweight class and subsequently retired from competition.

 Bass was featured in the book Second Wind: The Rise of the Ageless Athlete.
 In the book, he addressed his reasons for retiring from competition, stating, “I had nothing to gain and everything to lose.”
 He added, “I developed my reputation with new photos [every few years] and these contests aren’t a lot of fun.”